12 Steps to Choosing the Perfect Archery Instructor

 Level 5 NTS Certification

-For many people, level 5 NTS is the gold standard of archery instructors.
+For many, level 5 NTS is the gold standard for archery instructors.
 It is currently the highest level of certification an archery coach may receive.
 Instructors at this level possess the most knowledge and can easily apply their experience in all aspects of teaching.

 Level 5 certification requires plenty more prerequisites and training.
-You’ll find this category of instructors generally train athletes performing at the highest competition levels.
-Consider level 5 the certification for Olympic archery coaches.
+This category of instructors generally trains athletes performing at the highest competition levels.
+Consider level 5, the certification for Olympic archery coaches.

 What to Search For

-If you’re going the professional route, of course, an instructors’ certification level is important.
-However, there are other aspects of their teaching to consider, as well.
+Of course, an instructor’s certification level is essential if you’re going the professional route.
+However, there are other aspects of their teaching to consider.
 Here are a few awesome qualities to look out for when finding a new instructor for archery lessons.

 -